acuarica/java-cast-oopsla-19-aec/README.md

 The root folder contains the following files:

 * `Makefile`: The Makefile script to run all commands described in the *Step by Step Instructions*.
-* `query-results.tar.xz` and `query-results.json`: The dataset with casts can be found online as well.
-This is the dataset provided directly by Semmle.
+* `query-results.tar.xz` and `query-results.json`: This is the dataset provided directly by Semmle.
 The `query-results.tar.xz` can be found [online](https://drive.google.com/a/semmle.com/file/d/1Wo7cfA5_nwml4lqrZWMhTWY7W8a-Xq_6/view?usp=drive_web).
-* `casts-*.csv`: The samples that have been manually inspected.
+* `casts-*.csv`: The cast samples that have been manually inspected.
 * `casts.csv`: Consolidated casts from `casts-*.csv`.
-* `sample-casts-5000`: A sample output of casts.
+* `sample-casts-5000.csv`: A random sample output of casts.
 * `import.py`: Script to extract the cast instances into a SQLite database.
 * `sample.r`: Script to create a sample from the cast database.
-* `analysis.r`: Main script to make the plot shown in the paper.
+* `analysis.r`: Main script to make tables and plots.
 * `dist.r`: Script to make the cast distribution plots.
 * `casts.def`: Statistics about patterns.
 * `input-patterns.def`: LaTeX include file to include each pattern sorted by frequency.